 Name:

-(Full legal name of organization ı, if applicable)
+(Full legal name of organizat ion, if applicable)

-Address: ·
+Address:

-Talanhana (Da.)
+(5)

+Telephone:

-Telephone: (Day) (Evening)
+(Evening)

-(Lverning)

 Type of Exhibit: (describe briefly)

 Month Preference: (The Library does not guarantee that this

-preference can be accommodated.)
+preference can be accommodated.) (

-Lundarstand that the Manysville Rublic : Library cannot be held responsible for any
+• blic Library cannot be held responsible for any

-• the period of time the exhibit is on display.

-, the period of time the exhibit is on display.
+damage or theft that may occur dur ing the period of time the exhibit is on display.

 Exhibitor Signature: Date:

 Approved by: Date:

-Approved by: Date

-A = 1

-Artist Exh ibit Release Form
+Artist Ex khibit Release Form

-I, the undersigned artist, agree that the Marysville Public Library shall not be held
+I the undersigned artist agree that the he Marysville Public Library shall not be held

-or damage of any kind occurring to the consigned
+ss or damage of any kind occurring to the consigned

-object(s) owned by me and displayed by includes but is not limited to damage fro the above named Marysville Public Library.
+by the above named Marysville Public Library.
 This

-includes but is not infilted to damage inc mi me, mert, and vandansm.
+includes but is not limited to damage

 Artist

+Aitist

+Mamorilla Dublia Library Damasantativa

 Marysville Public Library Representative